Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 ### Resource Utilization

-The AI Engine can reduce the overall requirement on the PL and DSPs in a design with a lot of vectorizable compute.
+The AI Engine reduces the overall requirement on the PL and DSPs in a design with a lot of vectorizable compute.
 For example, the following shows the required resources for the same 64-Tap FIR filter implemented in both AI Engine and PL with DSPs:

 | Impl | Filters | Taps | Param        | Throughput    | LUTS  | Flops | DSP   | AIE   |
 |------|---------|------|--------------|---------------|-------|-------|-------|-------|